epinio/docs/docs/references/authentication_oidc.md

 ---
-sidebar_label: "Authentication"
+sidebar_label: "OIDC authentication"
 title: ""
 ---

-# Authentication
+# OIDC authentication

-Since version **1.3.0** Epinio has integrated [Dex](https://dexidp.io/) as identity provider, adding supports for external OIDC providers.
+Since version **1.3.0**, Epinio has integrated [Dex](https://dexidp.io/) as an identity provider which adds the support for external OIDC providers.

-To authenticate through it you can use the login command with the `--oidc` flag.
+To authenticate through Dex, you can use the login command with the `--oidc` flag.
 This will open a web page where you can authenticate with the configured providers.

 ```bash
 epinio login --oidc https://epinio.mydomain.com